 As a result of your communications, the team will understand exactly what is expected of them.
 There will be less confusion and more action.

 More purposeful action leads to a higher level of productivity.

 Your culture of communicating clearly and active listening will create streamlined processes and better accuracy in all activities.

 5. Early Resolution of Problems

-No manager likes to encounter challenging situations within their team.
-Unfortunately, it is unavoidable, even in the most harmonious of teams.
+No manager likes to encounter conflict within their team.
+Unfortunately, it is unavoidable - even in the most harmonious of teams.

 The ability to identify potential areas of conflict or poor performance early on, and lead these difficult conversations with ease and professionalism can ensure that the issue is resolved with minimum disruption.